H.P. Lovecraft and Nicholas Roerich in New York

 H.P.
 Lovecraft's home at 169 Clinton Street in Brooklyn, New York.

-His novella "The Horror at Red Hook" may be an embodiment of his racism turning to fear.
+His long story "The Horror at Red Hook" may be an embodiment of his racism turning to fear.
 Red Hook is a district of Brooklyn just south of where he lived, close enough that his home at the time might be loosely described as extreme northern Red Hook.

 Let's visit Lovecraft's home in Brooklyn!